cavillier/NousInnovonsPlatform/README.md

 0.a Create a firebase account : https://www.firebase.com/signup/

-0.b install Node.js and npm, then install firebase tools with the command : "npm install -g firebase-tools"
+0.b install Node.js and npm (https://nodejs.org/en/download), then install firebase tools from your terminal with the command : "npm install -g firebase-tools"

 B) Set up the platform on Firebase:

 1. Add a new project on Firebase : https://console.firebase.google.com/

-2. Enable Email/Password sign-in method in the Authentification settings
+2. Enable Email/Password sign-in method in the Authentification settings of your console's project.
+The url should look like something similar : [](console.firebase.google.com/project/Your Project Id/authentication/providers)

-3. In Project Overview, copy and save your project's credentials for a web app in a text file (see below an example) :
+3. In Project Overview, click on "Add app", copy and save your project's credentials for a web app in a text file (see below an example) :

         var config = {
           apiKey: "YourApiKey",